 Although if you’re looking for an ultra-fast drying top, you may be better off looking at a synthetic option.

-- Polyester and elastane construction with four-way stretch
+- 87% Polyester / 13% Elastane construction with four-way stretch

-- Rolled forward side seams and gusseted underarms for a better fit
+- Smooth flatlock seams and gusseted underarms for a better fit

 - Wicks sweat well and quick drying

-If you’re looking for a synthetic base layer for faster paced or challenging hikes, then the popular Under Armour Coldgear crew could be just what you need.
+If you’re looking for a synthetic base layer for faster paced or challenging hikes, then the popular Under Armour Coldgear Authentics Compression Mock, could be just what you need.
 It would also be a great choice for cold weather trail running or jogging.

-Lightweight, highly breathable and fast drying, the Coldgear crew wicks sweat away from your body quickly, providing thorough and effective evaporation keeping you dry and comfortable out on the trail.
+Lightweight, highly breathable and fast drying, the Coldgear Mock wicks sweat away from your body quickly, providing thorough and effective evaporation keeping you dry and comfortable out on the trail.

-For more leisurely hiking and backpacking, you may prefer a wool base layer for extra warmth.
+For more leisurely hiking and backpacking, you may prefer a wool option for extra warmth.

-The Coldgear Armour is comfortable to wear, although not quite as soft as wool, it does have a brushed interior.
-Its smooth, silky exterior makes it easy to layer.
+The Coldgear Compression Mock is extremely popular and comfortable to wear, although not quite as soft as wool, it does feel good on the skin.
+Its smooth, silky exterior makes it easy to layer too.

-Although it is comfortable on it does not have quite the same fit as the Arc’teryx, its four-way stretch and rolled forward seams allow it to move with your body, for a relaxed fit.
+Although it is comfortable on it does not have always give a perfect fit and you may need to size up.
+Its four-way stretch and rolled forward seams allow it to move with your body, for a relaxed fit.

 As a base layer for athletic winter days outdoors, or a standalone top for intense activities, this top performs well.

-However, for slower hikes and days on the trail where the temperature can fluctuate massively, the thermoregulatory properties of a merino wool base layer would be preferable.
+However, for slower hikes and days on the trail where the temperature can fluctuate massively, the thermoregulatory properties of a merino wool option would be preferable.

-In short, a great base layer for those who enjoy being on the move, for any slower pursuits or very cold or varied weather we’d recommend looking elsewhere.
+In summary, this is a great choice for those who enjoy being on the move, for any slower pursuits or very cold or varied weather we’d recommend looking elsewhere.